CAR-PGa

 how RPGs can be beneficial to players, including using RPGs to teach

-and build social and problem-solving skills (see the upcoming Reading, Writing,
+and build social and problem-solving skills (see the Reading, Writing,

 & Roleplaying project)